-Backstory Bleached Renaissance
+The start of Bleached Renaissance

-Back in 2016 I was scrolling through the internet when I saw a painting called ‘Goethe in the Roman Campagna’ by the painter Johann Heinrich Wilhelm Tischbein.
+Back in 2016 I was scrolling through the internet when I saw a neoclassical painting called ‘Goethe in the Roman Campagna’ by the painter Johann Heinrich Wilhelm Tischbein.

 Goethe in the Roman Campagna

 The painting depicts Goethe in a classical manner, casually lounging in the open air, surrounded by Roman ruins, with Campagna di Roma in the background.
 I liked the way he dressed in the painting.
 The opulent creamy white duster and the grey broad-brimmed hat was what caught my attention immediately.

 But as much as I appreciate the artistry of the piece it didn’t align with me personally.
 I couldn’t identify with Goethe.
 He seemed distant and disconnected from my world.